thomasdunlap/CarND-Advanced-Lane-Lines/README.md

     lane_midpoint = float(right_lane_bottom + left_lane_bottom) / 2
 ```

-Then it calculates the midpoint of the image in meters
+Then it calculates the midpoint of the image in meters:

 ```python
     image_mid_point_in_meter = 1280/2 * xm_per_pix